ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 # Merging samples

 ## Merge datasets in PLINK
+If merging in plink you an merge as many datasets as you like. \
+The union of all SNPs will be kept in the merged dataset. \
-Call the first input fileset in the command with `--bfile`, and all subsequent filesets from the `mergelist.txt` file
+Beware plink may re-order you individuals unless you tell it not to with `--indiv-sort 0` Call the first input fileset in the command with `--bfile`, and all subsequent filesets from the `mergelist.txt` file
 ```
 ml plink/1.90beta-4.4-21-May